 The list goes on to include brooms, mops, picture and mirror frames, book cases.
 A favourite question for cockroach-victims to ask is “Do cockroaches hide in clothes?“.
 The truth is roaches love to hide in closets so your clothes should be on the list of things you need to check well before packing.

 Enter your postcode to view our rates and availability in your area.

 How to Avoid Cockroaches When Moving

 To avoid bringing cockroaches to your new home, not only should you not grant them access to enter, but also not give them a reason to.
 You may hope that it will limit the existing infestation, but instead it will only cause the surviving cockroaches to scatter to new places.
+If you bring cockroaches to a new property, that will make you responsible for the pest control when renting.
 Quite possibly places you didn’t even have them before!

 - Inspect your belongings for cockroaches.
 The items on the “where do cockroaches hide” list should be your highest priority.
 Take them outside of the apartment or house, inspect them and shake them, including electronics, shoes, book cases, etc.

 - Launder all that is cloth.
 All your clothes, sheets, pillow cases, rugs better go through the wash before putting them in the suitcase.